7th Maryland Infantry Regiment

 The Seventh Regiment was raised and originally commanded by Colonel Edwin H. Webster, of Harford County, a representative from Maryland in Congress.
-Lieut.-Colonel Charles E. Phelps, subsequently promoted Colonel, and later Brigadier-General by brevet, was a member of the Baltimore bar, and had been Major of the "Maryland Guard," somewhat celebrated just before the war as a thoroughly drilled volunteer battalion.
+Lieutenant Colonel Charles E. Phelps, subsequently promoted Colonel, and later Brigadier-General by brevet, was a member of the Baltimore bar, and had been Major of the "Maryland Guard", somewhat celebrated just before the war as a thoroughly drilled volunteer battalion.
 Additional leadership was provided by Major William H. Dallam, a prominent and highly esteemed lawyer of Harford County.
 Dallam had served as the Clerk of the Circuit Court and for many years as State's Attorney.

 After serving guard duty in the defenses of Washington, the regiment was sent to the Shenandoah Valley for operations.
 Their first combat came on March 13, 1863, when they repulsed a charge by the 5th Virginia Infantry regiment.
 They were sent to V Corps, Army of the Potomac.
 At the Battle of Gettysburg, they were forced to withdraw from the Peach Orchard early on the second day.
 They were among the units who repelled Pickett's charge.
-Th unit was stationed for garrison duty in southern Pennsylvania and was involved in skirmishes against some of Jubal Early's infantry units.
+The unit was stationed for garrison duty in southern Pennsylvania and was involved in skirmishes against some of Jubal Early's infantry units.
 Because of heavy losses at the Battle of Cold Harbor, they were sent as replacements to IV corps, Army of the Potomac.
 They suffered heavy casualties during the Siege of Petersburg, having to repel six charges by counterattacking units of the 15th Georgia Volunteer Infantry.
 They marched in the Grand review and were mustered out of service on June 3, 1865.

 This unit suffered the loss of 389 men, who were 23 officers and 366 enlisted men, and 65 of those men died of disease.
 13 men were captured at Gettysburg, 5 of which perished at Libby Prison.
-Unit was noted by President Lincoln for being "very effective in combat and showing utmost loyalty to the cause of the great republic."
+Unit was noted by President Lincoln for being "very effective in combat and showing utmost loyalty to the cause of the great republic".

-[1} Compiled from original sources by Col. Charles E. Phelps, Brevt.
-Brig.
-Gen. U. S. V., at the request of the Commissioners, under the Act of 1896, Ch.
-134, "to provide for the completion of the records of the soldiers, etc., accredited to the State of Maryland in the late Civil War, etc."